 Worry and anxiety is different for everyone, these tips will not always help.
 Hopefully they can a little bit, the most important thing to remember is that we ALL worry about things, we all get anxious about things.
 It is in our DNA, in our nature to feel this way.
 I can assure you that even the people who seem to have their lives together still have moments of insecurity.
 It is how we handle these moments that define us.

 We must work on ourselves everyday to question the truth of our concern.
 Like anything, practice makes perfect.
 So even if it still takes you a little while to calm yourself or to assist you friend or family member through an anxious time, next time it will be easier.
 We must always question our thoughts and choose them carefully.
 Our inner dialogue can make or break us.
 You wouldn’t allow a friend or family member to talk negatively about us, so do not allow your mind to talk negatively inside your head.
 We have roughly 50,000 – 70,000 thoughts per day, make sure your mind is your biggest fan, always telling you that you can conquer anything!
+Your thoughts are a major contributor in dealing with anxiety.

 “There’s no need to be scared you will be alone in the future, we are all going there together.” – Rhiannon Chesterman